MARTA BRT Interactive System

 Will help riders learn about points of interest, increasing their knowledge of Atlanta.

-Used as a template for future BRTs to create a consistent user experience.
+Used as a template for future BRTs to create consistent user experience.

 01 User Research